Elderberries: Ancient Medicine For Winter Prep That You Can Grow, Harvest & Use at Home

 Pour into silicone moulds or a small glass dish.

-Refrigerate 1–2 hours until set.
+Refrigerate for 1–2 hours until set.

 Store gummies in the fridge for up to 1 week.